bosskabouter/volatalk/README.md

 2. message `payload` encrypted with the Peer ID of the receiving user.
 The push server nor the endpoint know this Peer ID.

-The receiving client decrypts all incoming push messages with its own peer ID as secret key inside the service worker.
-Once decrypted, contact information is gathered from `contactInfo` (synced between [`ServiceWorkerWrapper.tsx`](https://github.com/bosskabouter/volatalk/blob/main/client/src/sw/ServiceWorkerWrapper.tsx) and [`service-worker.ts`](https://github.com/bosskabouter/volatalk/blob/main/client/src/service-worker.ts).
+The receiving client decrypts incoming push messages with its own peer ID as secret key inside the service worker.
+Using contact's Peer ID within the decrypted message detailed information is pulled from `contactInfo` (synced between [`ServiceWorkerWrapper.tsx`](https://github.com/bosskabouter/volatalk/blob/main/client/src/sw/ServiceWorkerWrapper.tsx) and [`service-worker.ts`](https://github.com/bosskabouter/volatalk/blob/main/client/src/service-worker.ts).

 #### Invitation